How to innovate in finance, future trends & challenges according to Bjorn Cumps

 Two sides of the gamification coin - Pros & Cons

 One technique fintech apps have brought to banking is gamification.
 In short, gamification is the use of game-like elements in a non-game context.
 Often used gamification examples include badge reward systems, loyalty programs, and prizes.
+In our experience, the most successful 2026 implementations move beyond simple points and integrate directly into the user’s lifestyle.

 How NOT to do gamification